-The body is Main Pressure retaining part and accommodate valve trim.
+The body is the main pressure retaining part and accommodate valve trim.
 It provides the passage for fluid flow.
 The body may be cast, forged, or fabricated.
 Sometimes valve bodies are manufactured by a combination of cast, forged, or fabricated parts.
-A variety of metals, alloys, and non-metals are used to manufactured valve body.
+A variety of metals, alloys, and non-metals are used for the manufacturing of valve body.
 The valve body is also known as a shell.

-A valve body has different types of passages through which fluid pass.
-Design of this passages depends on the function of a valve
+A valve body has different types of passages through which fluid passes.
+Design of these passages depends on the function of a valve

-- First body type is Reduced bore, in this type, passage diameter of the valve is smaller than the connecting This is most common design as it will reduce overall valve cost at the same time it narrows the fluid flow.
+- The first body type is Reduced bore, in this type, passage diameter of the valve is smaller than the connecting This is the most common design as it will reduce overall valve cost at the same time it narrows the fluid flow.

-- The second type is a Full bore, in this type inside passage diameter of the valve is same as connecting pipe.
+- The second type is a Full bore, in this type inside passage diameter of the valve is the same as connecting pipe.
 This type of body is used when pigging is required.
-Pigging is used for a various purpose such as cleaning and inspection of the pipeline.
+Pigging is used for various purposes such as cleaning and inspection of the pipeline.

-- The third type is Crossflow or Split section body, this kind of body is used mainly in globe valve, piston or plug type check valve.
+- The third type is Crossflow or Split section body, this kind of body is used mainly in the globe valve, piston, or plug type check valve.

-You can see the images of all three types of body.
+You can see the images of all three types of bodies.

-From the above image, you can now easily work out the difference between full-bore valve and reduce bore valve.
+From the above image, you can now easily work out the difference between the full-bore valve and reduce the bore valve.